AquaROM: shape optimization pipeline for soft swimmers using parametric reduced order models: Results and discussion

 \subsubsection{ROB selection}

 The ROB used for our PROM consists of a rigid body mode along the forward direction ($x$-direction in \Cref{fig:A_muscles_placement_VM}), the first VM of the structure (right image of \Cref{fig:A_muscles_placement_VM}), its corresponding MDs, and the PSs associated with the shape parameters used in each different simulation.
-The selection of the shape variations, while not the focus of this first results section, is the same as the selection used in the shape optimization experiences described in \Cref{sec:shape_optimization} and \Cref{fig:all_shape_variations}.
-In this section, we also consider cases without any shape parameter, denoted as ROM (in comparison to PROM).
-The number of finite elements varies from 1272 to 24822, depending on the case study.
+The selection of the shape variations, while not the focus of this first results section, is the same as the selection used in the shape optimization experiences described in \Cref{sec:shape_optimization} and \Cref{fig:all_shape_variations}. \MD{In particular, the shape variations used in the optimization cases SO1, SO2, and SO3, use 3, 5 and 8 shape variations represented in \Cref{fig:all_shape_variations}}.
+We also consider cases without any shape parameter, denoted as ROM (in comparison to PROM).

+\MD{We show that the ROM constructed with the selected ROB is accurate by comparing it to alternative ROB selections (\Cref{sec:appendix_rob_analysis}).}